Canadian foreign minister to visit Ukraine, vows to deter Russian aggression | Law-Order

 Canadian Foreign Minister Melanie Joly will visit Kyiv next week to reaffirm support for Ukrainian sovereignty and reinforce efforts to deter "aggressive actions" by Russia, Ottawa said on Saturday.
 Moscow has stationed more than 100,000 troops near the border with Ukraine and the United States said on Friday it feared Russia was preparing a pretext to invade if diplomacy failed to meet its objectives.

+Canadian Deputy Foreign Minister Marta Morgan and U.S. Deputy Secretary of State Wendy R. Sherman spoke on Friday and pledged continued close coordination to deter further Russian aggression against Ukraine and called for Russian de-escalation, U.S. Department of State spokesperson said in a statement on Saturday.
+Prime Minister Justin Trudeau spoke to Ukrainian President Volodymyr Zelenskiy on Tuesday and "emphasized that any military incursion into Ukraine would have serious consequences, including coordinated sanctions," Trudeau's office said.

 Canada has imposed punitive measures on more than 440 individuals and entities over the annexation of Crimea.
-Joly, who starts a week-long trip to Europe on Sunday, will visit Brussels to see NATO Secretary-General Jens Stoltenberg and European Union foreign policy chief Josep Borrell.

-She will also go to Paris for talks with French Foreign Minister Jean-Yves Le Drian, the statement said.
+Joly will also meet NATO Secretary General Jens Stoltenberg in Brussels during her week-long trip starting Sunday.